frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 number of months, nD the number of days, 'T' is the date/time separator, nH the number of hours, nM the number of minutes and nS the number of seconds.
 The number of seconds can include decimal digits to arbitrary precision.
-Date and time elements including their designator may be omitted if their value is zero, and lower order elements may also be omitted for reduced precision.
+Date and time elements including their designator `MAY` be omitted if their value is zero, and lower order elements `MAY` also be omitted for reduced precision.

 `format`: no options (other than the default).